 , and Brooks Brown

-all later said that he lied to them about what the purpose of the film was in order to get them to appear in it.
-Mark said later that if he'd known what Michael Moore was really doing, he wouldn't have agreed to be in it at all.
+all later said that he lied to them about the purpose of the film in order to get them to appear in it.
+Mark said if he'd known what Moore was really doing, he wouldn't have agreed to be in the film at all.

-As for my opinion on this specific film... it's good for the news clips, interviews and stuff that has directly to do with the school shootings but the viewer should keep in mind that the whole film is a very subjective look at a culture.
-It's meant to shock and horrify the viewer, not to present a neutral, unbiased look at what America is really like.
+As for my opinion on film itself... it's good for the news clips, interviews, and stuff that has directly to do with school shootings.
+However, the viewer should keep in mind that the whole film is a very subjective look at a culture.
+It's intended to shock and horrify, not to present a neutral, unbiased look at what the USA is really like.

 As a side note, I would suggest checking out Michael Moore Hates America

-, a film directed by Michael Wilson in which he uses Moore's own tactics in an attempt to interview Michael Moore about his dodgy film-making and surprising political connections.
+, a film directed by Michael Wilson in which he uses Michael Moore's own tactics in an attempt to interview him about his dodgy film-making and his surprising political connections.
 It makes a great counterpoint to Bowling for Columbine

 Michael Moore's website was hacked not long after